For just two months a year, you can see ice bubbles at Abraham Lake. Here’s where to find them and how to view them safely.

 When to Go

-January and early February are the best times of year to see the ice bubbles at Abraham Lake.
-Use caution in early January if December was warm.
+January and early February are the typically the best times of year to see the ice bubbles at Abraham Lake (but in 2022, the bubbles started in late November!).
+Use caution if it has been warm in the weeks leading up to your visit.
 Also, try to time your trip between snowfalls so the ice won’t be snow covered.
 So remember – ski on a powder day, and drive to Abraham Lake on a dry day.
+It’s so windy at Abraham Lake, even if it snows, the snow will blow away in a few days.

 Where to See Ice Bubbles / Where to Park